orkes-io/docs/blog/2022-010-24-image-processing-workflow-with-conductor.md

 ### Tasks

+#### Resizing the image
-This workflow has just one task - input an image and modification instructions.
-This task will output the URL of the final image on S3.
+The first task takes an image input along with modification instructions.
+This task will save the image locally.

 Here's the task: ``` /data/task/image_convert_resize.json```: